martinber/noaa-apt/docs/development.md

     - Add warnings for short images when reading telemetry.

-    - Add icons to Linux executables.
+    - Add icon to .deb so it's shown when installing on Ubuntu.

+    - Modify license on .deb so it says GPLv3 on Ubuntu.

     - Check things that can panic/can fail: